 \subsection{Reconstruction Loss and Adversarial Learning}

 To guarantee the precise reconstruction $\tilde{\bm x}$, the conventional way by (variational) autoencoders is to use the distance $\| \bm x- \tilde{\bm x}\|$ or the cross entropy directly between $\bm x$ and $\tilde{\bm x}$.
 Here, we utilize both the pixel loss and the perceptual loss that is proven to be more robust to variations of image details~\citep{perceptualLoss2016}.
-Let $\epsilon$ denote the feature extractor, e.g. VGG~\citep{VGG}.
+Let $\epsilon$ denote a feature extractor.
 Then we can write the loss

-where $\beta_1$ the hyper-parameter to balance those two losses.
+where $\beta_1$ is the hyper-parameter to balance those two losses.
 The feasibility for this type of mixed reconstruction loss is actually evident in diverse image-to-image translation tasks.
 It suffices to emphasize that the functionality of $\epsilon$ here is in essence to produce the representations of the input $\bm x$ and the output $\tilde{\bm x}$.
 The acquisition of $\epsilon$ is fairly flexible.
 It can be attained by supervised \textit{or} unsupervised learning, meaning that $\epsilon$ can be trained with class labels like VGG~\citep{VGG} or without class labels~\citep{CPC2018}.

-The norm-based reconstruction constraints usually incur the blurry output images in autoencoder-like architectures~\citep{noise2noise}.
-This problem can be handled via the adversarial learning~\citep{GAN}.
-To do so, a discriminator $c$ is employed to balance the loss of the comparison between $\bm x$ and $\tilde{\bm x}$.
-Using the Wasserstein GAN~\citep{WGAN17,WGAN-GP17}, we can write the optimization objective as
+The norm-based reconstruction constraints usually incur the blurry output images in the autoencoder-like architectures~\citep{noise2noise}.
+This problem can be handled via adversarial learning~\citep{GAN}.
+To do so, a discriminator $c$ is employed to balance the loss of the distribution comparison between $\bm x$ and $\tilde{\bm x}$.
+Here we can use the original non-saturating loss $V(g,c)$ in Equation~(\ref{eq:gan-loss}) or the loss of Wasserstein distance~\citep{WGAN17,WGAN-GP17}, $i.e.$

-where $p_x$ and $p_{\tilde{x}}$ denote the probability distributions of the real data and the generated data, respectively. $\gamma$ is the hyper-parameter of the regularization.
-The $R_1$ regularizer is formulated in~\citep{whereGAN18}, which is proven more stable for convergence.
-In practice, the sliced Wasserstein distance that is approximated by Monte Carlo sampling is preferred to perform comparison between $p_x$ and $p_{\tilde{x}}$~\citep{PGGAN}.
+where $\gamma$ is the hyper-parameter of the gradient regularizer~\citep{whereGAN18}.
+In practice, the sliced Wasserstein distance that is approximated by Monte Carlo sampling is preferred to compute the distance between $p_x$ and $p_{\tilde{x}}$~\citep{PGGAN}.